mqtt2go/mqtt2go.github.io/dev/add-wps.md

 ## Topics Structure
 <p align="justify">
 The topics for the device configuration presented in this section are for the initial device configuration only.
-The device update and similar topics are presented in MQTT Objects section.
+The device update and similar topics are presented in <a href="./mqtt2go-objects">MQTT Objects</a> section.
 Here, the topics are divided into two parts depending on which device is utilizing them.
 </p>